telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 To work around this behavior, define a custom data-binding mechanism.
 After applying this fix, the `save` event of the Grid is properly triggered each time a new selection is added to the value of the MultiSelect.

 To see the runnable example on this issue, refer to the article on [using the MultiSelect as a custom editor in the Grid]({% slug howto_usemultiselectascustomeditor_grid %}).

+### CheckBox editor

+When using editing for a Boolean column the Grid will render a standard input type CheckBox element by default.

+The custom CheckBox editor will allow unifying the look of the Grid editors by applying additional styles to the CheckBox based on the used CSS theme.

+The example below demonstrates how to use Kendo UI styled CheckBox editor for Boolean columns:

+function customBoolEditor(container, options) {
+    $('<input class="k-checkbox" type="checkbox" name="Discontinued" data-type="boolean" data-bind="checked:Discontinued">').appendTo(container);
+    $('<label class="k-checkbox-label">&#8203;</label>').appendTo(container);
+}

+Also, a runnable example demonstrating this implementation can be found in our [demo](http://demos.telerik.com/kendo-ui/grid/editing)

 ## See Also